 IV.
 Handling Procedures for COVID-19 Cases in Student Halls

 Student-residents who have tested COVID-19 positive or have been classified as a close contact of a confirmed case should report their case to respective Hall Management Office and the Center for Health Protection (CHP) IMMEDIATELY.
 For details, please refer to “Handling Procedures for COVID-19 Cases in Student Halls, 2022-23 (Updated on 17 June 2022)” as set out in the Annex.

 Online Form for Reporting Confirmed / Close Contact Cases in Student Halls to Respective Hall Management Office

 V. Other Precautionary Measures in the Student Halls

-Other precautionary measures including ‘No visitors’ policy’, body temperature check at the hall entrance, provision of hand sanitizer in common rooms and areas, enhanced cleansing and disinfection of hall facilities, social distancing policy for hall activities, etc., will be in force until further notice.
+Other precautionary measures including ‘No visitors’ policy’, body temperature check at the hall entrance, provision of hand sanitizer in common rooms and areas, enhanced cleansing and disinfection of hall facilities, etc., will be in force, and reviewed from time to time.